 Shorebirds, Pacific Northwest

-Pacific Golden Plover migrate, feed and roost in large flocks, usually up to 50, but can be in much larger flocks when food is plentiful.
+Pacific Golden Plover migrates, feed and roost in large flocks, usually up to 50, but can be in much larger flocks when food is plentiful.
 Pacific golden plovers breed in Alaska in June and July.
 Males usually return to the same nest site, even to the same spot.
 They form monogamous pairs.
 Their excellent camouflage allows them to simply nest on the ground.

 Breeding plumage consists of bright gold flecked upper parts that become mottled with black and gold, the face and rest of underparts are black with a light band from the forehead along the head and down the sides of the breast to the flanks.
-The non breeding plumage is grey brown with gold speckles and a belly white.
+The non-breeding plumage is grey-brown with gold speckles and a belly white.

-They prefer well vegetated and well drained tundra, often on hillsides or ridges.
+They prefer well vegetated and well-drained tundra, often on hillsides or ridges.
 The nest is just a shallow scrape lined with lichens.
 4 eggs are laid, incubated by both parents for 26 days.
 Soon after hatching, the chicks and parents move off to moist shrubby or grassy tundra.

 When threatened, the parent distracts the predator from the nest or chicks by pretending to have a broken wing.
 Both parents raise the young unless the brood is late, then only by the male will raise them.

-Golden plovers are long distance fliers, after breeding in the Arctic, these plovers migrate to spend winter almost half way around the world to winter in Hawaii, Fiji, the South Pacific, all the way to New Zealand.
+Golden plovers are long-distance fliers, after breeding in the Arctic, these plovers migrate to spend winter almost halfway around the world to winter in Hawaii, Fiji, the South Pacific, all the way to New Zealand.